satyakitalukder/satyaki_Datahack/README.md

 # satyaki_Datahack

- (***** The Python code of the model can be found in this repo.
-It is named 'satyakitalukder_Datahack.ipynb') (***** The final prediction of the model on the test set can be found in the repo, in the name 'final.csv')
+            (-- The Python code of the model can be found in this repo.
+It is named 'satyakitalukder_Datahack.ipynb') (-- The final prediction of the model on the test set can be found in the repo, in the name 'final.csv')

-This is a project based on a Hackathon conducted by IIT Guwahati in collaboration with Geeks for Geeks
+ABOUT THE PROJECT : This is a project based on a Hackathon conducted by IIT Guwahati in collaboration with Geeks for Geeks

-ABOUT THE PROJECT :

 DESCRIPTION OF THE PROJECT :
     Our goal is to predict how likely individuals are to receive their 'xyz' and 'seasonal' flu vaccines.
 Specifically, we'll predict two probabilities(and not binary class): one for 'xyz_vaccine' and another for       'seasonal_vaccine'.